 His latest book has generated wide interest as the date Dec.
-21, 2012, has become the focal point for a wide variety of theories about how it marks the end of the world, or at least the end of the world as we know it.
+21, 2012, became a focal point for a wide variety of theories about how it marks the end of the world, or at least the end of the world as we know it.

 In The End of Time, Aveni explores these theories, explains their origins, and measures them objectively against evidence unearthed by Maya archaeologists, iconographers, and epigraphers.
 He probes the latest information astronomers and earth scientists have gathered on the likelihood of Armageddon and the oft-proposed link between the Maya Long Count cycle and the precession of the equinoxes.
 He then expands on these prophecies to include the broader context of how other cultures, ancient and modern, thought about the “end of things” and speculates on why cataclysmic events in human history have such a strong appeal within American pop culture.

-With his artist wife Lorraine, Aveni resides in Hamilton, New York.
+With his artist wife Lorraine, Aveni resides in Hamilton, N.Y.
 For his personal webpage, click here.